Symbology for elliptic multiple polylogarithms and the symbol prime: Identities of Elliptic Symbol Letters and the Symbol Prime

 where we have moreover used quasi periodicity to simplify the entries of the symbol prime.
 In particular, by expressing a logarithm in terms of $\Omega^{(1)}$'s and $\Omega^{(0)}$'s either through \eqref{identity1} or \eqref{Abel1}, one finds

 Thus, for a combination of $\Omega^{(n\leq 2)}$'s and logarithms, one can compute its symbol prime.
 It involves only $\Omega^{(n\leq1)}$ and can thus be simplified using the techniques discussed in subsection \ref{sec:3.1}.
-If the symbol prime is not zero, one may search for a simpler combination of $\Omega^{(n\leq 2)}$'s and logarithms with the same symbol prime according to \eqref{symbolp1}, \eqref{symbolp2} and \eqref{symbolp3}. \footnote{In particular, if the first entry of the symbol prime is only $\tau$, then the function is the sum of logarithms and a function of $\tau$.} The difference of these two combinations has to be a function of $\tau$ only, which can be fixed by sending the independent $w$-variables to any values, say $0$.
+If the symbol prime is not zero, one may search for a simpler combination of $\Omega^{(n\leq 2)}$'s and logarithms with the same symbol prime according to \eqref{symbolp1}, \eqref{symbolp2} and \eqref{symbolp3}. \footnote{In particular, if the first entry of the symbol prime is only $\tau$, then the function is the sum of logarithms and a function of $\tau$.} The difference of these two combinations has to be a function of $\tau$ only, and a simple expression for this function can be obtained by sending the independent $w$-variables in the difference to any values, say $0$.
 In this way, we have proven the five identities involving $\Omega^{(2)}$'s found in \cite{Kristensson:2021ani}.

 The current definitions for $\Omega^{(n\leq 2)}$ are sufficient for the two examples treated in this paper.
 For $n>2$, one might similarly define the symbol prime for $\Omega^{(n)}$'s as

 due to the fact that,